 Degree of Energy Efficiency

-The energy efficiency ratings between awning and hopper windows may vary greatly by window manufacturer.
+The energy efficiency ratings between awning and hopper windows may vary greatly by the window manufacturer.
 Awning windows are designed with a compression seal; therefore, they provide outstanding energy efficiency when the window is closed.
 With a compression seal, there is no gap between the window frame and sash, which helps prevent drafts and exposure to humidity.

 Type of Hardware